This blog is part of our EVS project “Space for Culture 2017”.

 - And many more things…

-As I told earlier in this article, A4 is not only a hosting organization, but also a sending organization.
-Young people from Slovakia who want to go on an EVS project, can contact A4 to ask about the possibilities.
+As I told earlier in this article, A4 is not only a hosting organization,

 A part of the EVS experience are 3 trainings.
 The pre-departure training, on-arrival training (often within 2 months after arrival) and the mid-term training.
 The last few days we had our on-arrival training.
 It was a bit late, 4 months after arrival, but still very useful.
 On the 17th of January we went from Bratislava to Terchova, where it was going to happen.
 We were totally covered in snow when we arrived at the pension, because there was a snowstorm.
 But it was nice and warm inside and we started with some games to get to know eachothers names.
 After dinner we did another activity and then; party.
 I didn't went to the party, because I was quite tired from the travelling, socializing and all the influences of the day.